-When they refer to 'people' we mean people who use services, their families, friends and unpaid carers.
+When they refer to 'people' we mean people who use services including adults, children and young people, their families, friends and unpaid carers.
 This includes:

 - people with protected equality characteristics - those most likely to have a poorer experience of care or experience inequalities.